apache/causeway-site/content/components/objectstores/jdo/enabling-logging.md

 Title: Enabling Logging

-{note
-this article is just a stub
-}

 Sometimes you just need to see what is going on.
 There are various ways in which logging can be enabled, here are some ideas.

 ### In Apache Isis